wegoagain00/my-portfolio/pages/posts/essential-dev-tools.md

 ---
 title: 5 Essential Developer Tools for an Optimized Workflow
 date: 2025/8/01
 description: A list of Developer tools that have helped my workflow and productivity.
 These tools are essential for any developer looking to optimize their workflow.
-tag: Developer Tools, Productivity, Workflow
+tag: Developer-Tools, Productivity, Workflow
 author: Tawfiq (wegoagain)
 ---